 “I was scared at first because I knew the radiation had spread everywhere,” he said of his initial days back home.
 “The next thought in my head was that if I stayed too long, I’d end up with cancer or leukemia.
 But, the longer I was with the animals, the more I came to see that we were all still healthy and that we would be OK.”

-After the evacuation, it was decided by officials that, seeing that it was impossible to care for livestock in the evacuated zone, there was no other option than to euthanize cattle en masse before they starved to death—an order that was given on May 12, 2011.
+Seeing that it was impossible to care for livestock in the evacuated zone, officials felt there was no option but to euthanize all cattle before they starved to death—an order that was given on May 12, 2011.

 Understandably, this decision upset Naoto.
 “If they were going to be used for meat it wouldn’t bother me,” he said.
 “That’s just the way life is.
 But why just slaughter them all and bury them?
 Animals and humans are the same.
 I wonder if they could kill people just as indiscreetly… In my book it would be better to adopt a wait-and-see approach because it could provide good experimental data for comparison with humans.
 If the animals survive, then maybe there’s nothing to worry about.
 But if the animals start giving birth to deformed young a few generations down the line, then things could get crazy.
 If that happens, they should never let anyone come back here.”